Kiri Industries (KIRIINDUS) Q1 FY26: Is Weakness Hiding a Billion-Dollar Opportunity?

 Diluted EPS (INR per share) 1.75 17.79 (14.14)

-From an operational standpoint, Kiri faced a challenging quarter.
-Standalone EBITDA plunged into negative territory at INR (166) Mn from INR 84 Mn in the previous quarter.
-The primary culprits?
-“Raw material cost inflation and significant one-time legal and professional charges” related to the DyStar case.
-This clearly shows an erosion of operational efficiency.
+From an operational perspective, Kiri faced a challenging quarter.
+Standalone EBITDA plummeted to INR (166) Mn in Q1 FY26, worsening significantly from INR 84 Mn in Q4 FY25 and INR (5) Mn in Q1 FY25.
+The earnings call attributed this primarily to “raw material cost inflation and significant one-time legal and professional charges” related to the DyStar legal proceedings.
+This clearly indicates an erosion of core operational efficiency.

 The consolidated picture is even more stark.
-Despite revenue growth, consolidated EBITDA remained negative, and Profit After Tax (PAT) deteriorated significantly to INR (514) Mn.
-This heavy loss is largely due to a colossal increase in “Finance Cost,” which jumped from INR 55 Mn in Q1-FY25 to INR 595 Mn in Q1-FY26.
-This is attributed to borrowings by a group subsidiary, Claronex Holdings Pte Limited.
-Furthermore, the “Income of Profit of Associates & Joint Venture” (primarily DyStar) decreased by 34.1% YoY, contributing less to the consolidated bottom line.
+Despite revenue growth, consolidated EBITDA remained negative at INR (163) Mn, a significant worsening from a positive INR 45 Mn in the year-ago quarter.
+Consolidated Profit After Tax (PAT) deteriorated substantially to a loss of INR (514) Mn in Q1 FY26.
+This heavy loss is largely due to a colossal increase in ‘Finance Cost,’ which surged from INR 55 Mn in Q1 FY25 to INR 595 Mn in Q1 FY26 – a more than tenfold increase!
+The earnings call attributed this to borrowings undertaken by Claronex Holdings Pte Limited, a subsidiary of the Group.
+Furthermore, the ‘Income of Profit of Associates & Joint Venture’ (primarily from DyStar) decreased by 34.1% YoY, contributing less to the consolidated bottom line.

 Working Capital: Signs of Strain

-A glance at the standalone balance sheet reveals some potential strains on working capital, which warrant attention.
+A look at the standalone balance sheet reveals some potential strains on working capital management, which warrant closer attention.

 Standalone Working Capital Trends (INR Mn)